-If the ticket has expired, or you logged in via any means that does not automatically give you a ticket (ssh public-key authentication, otpw), you need to manually obtain a new ticket before you can access the filer.
-This uses the 'kinit' command directly, or via the local wrapper script 'cl-krenew' e.g. 'cl-krenew --fresh --maxout' which gets a new ticket for as long as possible (a.g. over a week), and arranges for it to be refreshed.
+If your ticket has expired, or you logged in via any means that does not automatically give you a ticket (ssh public-key authentication, otpw), you need to manually obtain a new ticket before you can access the filer.
+This uses the 'kinit' command directly, or via the local wrapper script 'cl-krenew' e.g. 'cl-krenew --fresh --maxout' which gets a new ticket for as long as possible (e.g. over a week), and arranges for it to be refreshed.

 If you remain logged in for longer than the initial lifetime of your ticket (the default is a day), you may lose filer access when your ticket expires and you'll have to call kinit again.
 To avoid this, use a tool that automatically renews your ticket and prompts you for your password when necessary. 'krenew -K 60' or 'cl-krenew --maxout' will keep renewing it as long as possible).
 These both work only if the ticket is still valid.
 To keep the ticket refreshed even if the machine reboots (on those machines which do not clear /tmp) setup a cron job with the line such as '@reboot cl-krenew --cronboot'.

-To login from a (recent) Linux machine with an available ticket to another (recent) Linux machine within the Lab, use the -K flag to ssh or the local wrapper script cl-xon which should add the flag automatically.
+To login from a Linux machine with an available ticket to another Linux machine within the Lab, use the -K flag to ssh or the local wrapper script cl-xon which should add the flag automatically.
 This not only allows ssh to use the existing ticket for authentication, but also copies the ticket onto the destination machine, such that it is immediately available there for access to the filer.

 /etc/ssh/sshd_config can be configured to use a local copy of users' authorized_keys files, allowing login, but not access to their home directory.
 They can login and run one of the commands above to setup a ticket.
 As this uses a cached copy of the file, there will be some delay (e.g. an hour) before the new file is available, unless the user runs "cl-update-authorized-keys" on the machine.